zhibindeng/Personal/index.md

 5. 中国科学院大学青年启动基金，二次优化问题的非凸0-1松弛，2015/01-2016/12，5.0万元，已结题，主持.

 ## Publication
+1. Guo, Lei; Deng, Zhibin; A new augmented Lagrangian method for MPCCs -- Theoretical and numerical comparison with existing augmented Lagrangian methods, forthcoming in  *Mathematics of Oprations Research*, 2021.
 1. Lu, Cheng; Deng, Zhibin; A branch-and-bound algorithm for solving max-k-cut problem,C Lu, *Journal of Global Optimization*, online first, 2021.
 [Link](https://link.springer.com/article/10.1007/s10898-021-00999-z)
 1. Deng, Zhibin; Fang, Shu-Cherng; Jin, Qingwei; Xing, Wenxun; 	Detecting copositivity of a symmetric matrix by an adaptive ellipsoid-based approximation scheme, *European Journal of Operational Research*, 229(1):21-28,	2013
 2. Tian, Ye; Fang, Shu-Cherng; Deng, Zhibin; Xing, Wenxun; Computable representation of the cone of nonnegative quadratic forms over a general second-order cone and its application to completely positive programming, *Journal of Industrial and Management Optimization*,	9(3):703-721, 2013.